pixxelhq/clay/mkdocs/docs/getting-started.md

 !!! warning

     It is very important to create a fresh virtual env before staring with the project.
-If you have already active virtural env please deactivate that.
+If you have already active virtual env please deactivate that.

 Run the following command to create virtual env
 ```shell